-Chaperones are required to read, sign, and turn into the Office of Student Development the "Chaperone Expectations Agreement" each year.
+Chaperones are required to read, sign, and turn into the Office of Student Engagement the "Chaperone Expectations Agreement" each year.
 This form can be found in the Student Life Center (BCR Back Patio).
-All chaperones must be confirmed at the time of event registration.
+All chaperones must be confirmed at the time of event registration - an event will not be approved without a chaperone.